filipecabaco/my_blog/posts/2022-07-18_statistics_on_the_cheap.md

 That's where [DETS](https://www.erlang.org/doc/man/dets.html) enters!
 It's a flavour of ETS but disk based.

-So lets start our small adventure
+So lets start our small adventure.

 ## Starting DETS